Apollys/TheLibraryOfLife/Readme.md

  - [**The Way of the Warrior**](the_way_of_the_warrior.md) — Erwin Raphael McManus
  - [**The World's Religions**](the_worlds_religions.md) — Huston Smith
  - [**A Whole New Mind**](a_whole_new_mind.md) — Daniel H. Pink

+*(These books have very high quality insights and ideas, but end up in this category because either: I felt the author spent too much time sidetracked from the core value of the book, or I felt the book was very *interesting* but not hugely *impactful* to how I actually live my life or see the world.)*